 Wildfires impact air quality — and spread these pollutants over the region, impacting even communities far from the fire itself.
 Vulnerable populations — such as children, the elderly, and those with preexisting health conditions, are especially at risk when this happens.
 To protect yourself and those around you, it is recommended to monitor air quality reports, stay indoors with windows closed, and use air purifiers if available.

 For more detailed information and updates, always refer to official sources like the L.A.
-County Emergency Serviceshere and CAL FIRE here.
+County Emergency Services here and CAL FIRE here.

 By following these guidelines and staying informed, you can enhance your safety during a wildfire.

-Edited by Sofía Delpueche.
+Edited by Sofía Delpueche and Sarah Nash.